davendw49/k2/README.md

 - Zero_optimization_stage: 3
 ```

 ***Tips: We can not resume smoothly from checkpoints for the limited computing power.
 Therefore, we did not load the optimizer state dict when resuming training.
-Even though there are two noticeable spike in the diagram, the performance seems to stay in normal***
+Even though there are two noticeable spikes in the diagram, the performance seems to stay at normal***

 ### Instruction tuning

 The training script is **`finetune.py`**

-- For the first step: alignment with human
+- For the first step: is alignment with human
 ```bash
 python finetune.py --base_model /path/to/checkpoint-30140 --data_path /path/to/alpaca.json --output_dir /path/to/stage/one/model/ --cuda_id 2 --lora_target_modules "q_proj" "k_proj" "v_proj"
 ```